 “Is that when you killed him?”
 Dante asked in a whisper.

-“No, I ran away,” Barrett confessed.
+“No, they never even knew I was there, so I ran away,” Barrett confessed.
 “When I saw her later, she acted as if I was still the most important person in her world.
 I pretended that I had not witnessed her little rendezvous, but she could tell my reactions to her were cooler than usual.
 I played along for a while, pretending to myself that I must have just dreamed what I saw, until I actually convinced myself that she was faithful and I had been mistaken.”